 The same applies to the olive oil.
 Since the olive oil is one of the stars of this show, please buy the best quality extra virgin olive oil you can afford.
 This is the time to pull out your favorite olive oil.
-I keep several bottles of olive oil in my pantry.
-The most expensive one I use for the “drizzle” or for making salad dressing.
+I keep several bottles of olive oil with different flavor profiles The most expensive one I use for the “drizzle” or for making salad dressing.
 A nice olive oil should have a fruity smooth flavor.
 This is really a personal taste preference.
 Choose one you love.

 - Wash, core and slice the tomatoes about 1/4" thick.

 - Slice mozzarella about 1/4" thick.
 Layer tomatoes, basil and mozzarella on a plate.
 Drizzle each "stack" with olive oil.
 Season with kosher or sea salt, (coarse, not fine) and fresh cracked black pepper to taste.

 - Use the freshest tomatoes and basil you can find.

 - Avoid using low moisture mozzarella.
 Brine packed mozzarella is best.